Learning Marmoset Vocal Patterns with a Masked Autoencoder for Robust Call Segmentation, Classification, and Caller Identification: Introduction

 The common marmoset (Callithrix Jacchus) is an animal model suitable for studying social vocal communication.
 First, the marmosets are non-human primates genetically and neurophysiologically close to human~\cite{kaas2016evolution}.
 Second, in contrast to such primates as gorillas that primarily use gestures for communication, the marmosets are highly vocal and readily to respond to other marmosets, even non-related or non-pair-bonded ones, particularly when visually hindered such as in forests when vocal contact is crucial for survival~\cite{chen2009contact}.
 Third, marmosets exhibit human-like conversational turn-taking, exchanging calls resembling coupled oscillators~\cite{takahashi2013coupled,wilson2005oscillator}.
 Fourth, marmosets display prosocial behaviors: similar to human cooperative breeding, marmosets take care of offspring of nonparents~\cite{burkart2009cooperative,burkart2010cognitive}, reflecting group social communications.

-Researchers have been using the marmoset as an animal model to study diseases and mechanisms related to vocal communication.
-Uesaka et al.~\cite{uesaka2023classification} developed a marmoset model of autism disorder --- marked by the deficits in social communication and verbal interaction and by verbal preservation --- by feeding pregnant mothers with valproic acid.
-By using the autism model, they aimed to study the developmental vocal characteristics of autism for early diagnosis and investigate potential medicines to relieve the autism symptoms.
+Researchers have been using the marmoset as an animal model to study diseases and mechanisms related to vocal communication comparing with human infant linguistic developments.
+Uesaka et al.~\cite{uesaka2023classification} developed a marmoset model of autism disorder --- marked by the deficits in social communication, impaired verbal interaction, and verbal perseveration --- by feeding pregnant mothers with valproic acid.
+Using the autism model, they aimed to study the developmental vocal characteristics of autism for early diagnosis and investigate potential medicines to relieve the autism symptoms.
 The ability of vocal communication is shaped by innate and empirical factors.
 Researchers manipulate autism-related genes of marmosets~\cite{kishi2014common} to study innate gene-function relationships.
 Researchers manipulate environments including visual or auditory sensory inputs~\cite{liao2018internal} and parental interaction~\cite{takahashi2015developmental} to study the empirical modification of communicative behaviors.

 Studying turn-taking vocal communication between marmosets requires extracting caller and callee information, call contents, and vocal exchanges from the recorded audios.
 Turesson et al. applied SVM and DNN for marmoset call classification on a small dataset of 321 marmoset calls~\cite{turesson2016machine}.
 Wisler et al. used SVM and decision tree on a larger dataset of 4 call types, each with 400 marmoset calls for classfication~\cite{wisler2016framework}.
 Uesaka et al. employed CNN to classify 3 call types (phee, twitter, and trill) to study the development and autism of the marmosets~\cite{uesaka2023classification}.
 However, these studies were limited by either small datasets or focused on only a few call types.